agarsev/quevedo/docs/config.md

 of the dataset.
 However, some options may be applicable only for the local environment, and others may be sensitive and best not distributed.
 For this, Quevedo also reads a `config.local.toml` if present.
-The options in the local configuration file override those in the main file.
+The options in the local configuration file are merged with those in the main file, overriding them when there is a conflict.

 This can be useful for the configuration of darknet installation, which is likely different for different environments, and for the web interface, which